-There's even science behind this.
-Adults have brains designed to manage complex flows of information, sifting through what they need to do and prioritising.
-This ability to logically plan with a complex notion of time is a higher-level thinking function, developed in the frontal lobe - one of the last parts of the brain to mature.
+Adults have brains that are designed to manage complex flows of information, sifting through what they need to do and prioritising.
+This ability to logically plan with a complex notion of time is a higher-level thinking function, developed in the frontal lobe - one of the last parts of the brain to fully mature.

-Your adult needs grindingly at odd with their child ones, disconnection is inevitable.
+When your adult needs are so grindingly at odd with theirs, disconnection is inevitable.

 Adults go fast and children go slow.